 Situation Considerations Yes No Constructing Line without a Safe Anchor Point Can you hold the line without the fire hooking under you?
 Are there adequate safety zones and escape routes?
 Can you develop your starting point into an anchor point?
 Have you posted good lookouts?
 Do you have good communications?
 To Reduce the Risks-Start the line in another location.

-Attempting Has the fire been scouted and sized up?
+Attempting a Frontal Assault on a Fire Has the fire been scouted and sized up?
 Is your position defensible?
-Are escape routes and safety zones a Frontal adequate?
+Are escape routes and safety zones adequate?
 Do you have an anchor point?
-Do you have adequate resources to complete Assault the assault?
-Are you informed on strategy, tactics, and on a Fire hazards?
+Do you have adequate resources to complete the assault?
+Are you informed on strategy, tactics, and hazards?

 Is the terrain favorable to holding the fire?
-To Reduce the Ri sks-reassess your tactics, post lookouts!
+To Reduce the Risks-reassess your tactics, post lookouts!

 Building Fireline Downhill with Fire Below Has the area been scouted for fire perimeter and behavior?
 Will wind direction be at your back?
 Will it stay at your back?
 Is the area free of chimneys and gullies?
 Are there adequate safety zones and escape routes as you progress downhill?
 Can you carry your burnout downhill as you go to provide an anchor point and safety zones?
 Have lookouts been posted?
 Do you have good communications, especially with lookouts and crews working towards you?
 Can the line be completed and burnt out before the fire reaches the line?
+Do you have adequate resources to complete Fireline Downhill with Fire Can you carry your burnout downhill as you go to provide an anchor point and safety zones?
+Have lookouts been posted?
+Do you have good communications, especially with lookouts and crews working towards you?
+Can the line be completed and burnt out before the fire reaches the line?
 Do you have adequate resources to complete the assignment?
 Is the aerial support available if needed?
-Has everyone been briefed on the assignment, fire behavior, weather, communications, escape routes and safety zones, hazards, and tactics? --- -- -- --

-If NO to any of these questions - consider other tactics, provide for safety first.
+Has everyone been briefed on the assignment, fire behavior, weather, communications, escape routes and safety zones, hazards, and If NO to any of the tactics? ese questions - consider other tactics, provide for safety firs t.

 Situation Considerations Yes No

 Can you see the fire?

 Unburned Is fire spread in a direction away from you?

 Fuel Will your position be defensible when the fire

 Between reaches you?

 You and Is your line anchored?

 the Fire Are your escape routes and safety zones

 adequate?

 To Reduce the Risks-post lookouts, consider a different location to make a

+stand. •